dictionaria/teanu/README.md

 For each entry in my Teanu dictionary, I also indicate – whenever I have them – the lexical equivalents in the island's two moribund languages.
 Lovono has 537 headwords and Tanema 564, covering respectively 37% and 39% of Teanu entries.

 These forms can be quite instructive for the historical linguist wishing to compare the three languages of Vanikoro, and reconstruct their history from their Proto-Oceanic ancestor.
 Words from Lovono and Tanema are indispensable in reconstructing “Proto-Vanikoro”, the shared ancestor of these three languages.
 The meaning of Lovono and Tanema words can safely be assumed to be identical to those of Teanu: this isomorphism is indeed very strong on the island (François 2009).

-Finally, besides its indigenous Melanesian population, Vanikoro is also home to a Polynesian community, whose ancestors have been colonising its southern shore since at least the 16th century.
-Their homeland is Tikopia (the easternmost island of the Solomon archipelago), and their language is **Tikopia** or Fakatikopia – also an Oceanic language, but from the Polynesian branch.
+Finally, besides its indigenous Melanesian population, Vanikoro is also home to a Polynesian community, whose ancestors have been colonising the southern shore since at least the 16th century.
+Their homeland is Tikopia (the easternmost island of the Solomon archipelago), and their language is **Tikopia** or Fakatikopia – also an Oceanic language, but from the Polynesian (“outlier”) branch.

 ### Teanu in its regional context
 #### Phylogenetic affiliation